eliaswilliams/IntegrationScore/README.md

 #> Loading required package: devtools
 #> Loading required package: usethis
 devtools::install_github("eliaswilliams/IntegrationScore")
-#> Skipping install of 'IntegrationScore' from a github remote, the SHA1 (b3c36056) has not changed since last install.
+#> Skipping install of 'IntegrationScore' from a github remote, the SHA1 (145b726f) has not changed since last install.
 #>   Use `force = TRUE` to force installation
 library("IntegrationScore")
+#> Registered S3 method overwritten by 'spatstat.geom':
+#>   method     from
+#>   print.boxx cli
 ```

 To run the shinyApp: